vivaxgen/ngs-pipeline/docs/tutorial.rst

       The joint variant calling is performed only on samples in this directory.

-    ``concatenated.vcf.gz``
-      This is the concatenated VCF file from chromosome-based VCF files inside ``joint/vcfs`` directory.

     ``failed_samples/``
       This directory contains symbolic links to samples in ``analysis`` that are failed during individual sample calling process.

     ``joint/``
-      This directory contains all files related to joint variant calling process.
+      This directory contains all files pertinent to joint variant calling process.

+    ``joint/concatenated.vcf.gz``
+      This is the concatenated VCF file from chromosome-based VCF files inside ``joint/vcfs`` directory.
+      This file is only available with ``--target concatenated_vcf`` option.

+    ``joint/vcfs/``
-      The final output of the joint variant calling is the per-chromosome VCF files in ``joint/vcfs/`` directory, which is being concatenated as ``concatenated.vcf.gz``.
+      The final output of the joint variant calling is the per-chromosome VCF files in this directory.

-    ``metafile``
+    ``metafile/``
       This directory contains metafiles necessary for performing the whole variant calling process.
       Currently it holds the manifest file describing the sample name and its